ngaskill/apioarchitect.wedeploy.io/content/onboarding/five.md

         }

-5. Now you must tell Gradle how to run an OSGi container with both Apio Architect and your example.
-First, create an `example.bndrun` file in your project's root directory with the following content:
+5. Now you must tell Gradle how to run an OSGi container with Apio Architect and your example.
+First, create the following `example.bndrun` file in your project's root directory:

         -runee: JavaSE-1.8